Jan-Osch/Shuriken/README.md

 # shuriken
-Utility belt for a node ninja
+Tiny utilities for a Node ninja